-The next module in the brick perception pipeline (Fig. 8) converts our parametrized world model into 3D point clouds that are suitable for point-to-point registration with the measurements PC_s of the Velodyne 3D LiDAR, which is moved to capture a dense 3D scan of the pile or brick scene.
+The next module in the brick perception pipeline (Fig. 8) converts our parametrized world model into 3D point clouds that are suitable for point-to-point registration with the measurements PC_s of the Velodyne 3D LiDAR, which is moved to a predefined pose to capture a dense 3D scan of the pile or brick scene.
 We render the parametrized world model using an OpenGL-based renderer (Schwarz and Behnke, 2020) and obtain the point cloud PC_m .
-Both point clouds are represented in the base-link B. Since we render at a high resolution of 2800×2800 pixels, we downsample the resulting point cloud to uniform density using a voxel grid filter with resolution d = 0.02 m.
+Both point clouds are represented in the base-link B. Since we render at a high resolution of 2800×2800 pixels, we downsample the resulting point cloud to uniform density using a voxel grid filter with resolution $d = 0.02 \,\mathrm{m}$.